splashkit/the-programmers-field-guide/src/content/docs/book/part-0-getting-started/2-computer-use/1-concepts/08-environment-vars.md

 ---
 title: Environment Variables
+sidebar:
+    label: " - Environment Variables"
+banner:
+    content: |
+        This is an optional concept in this chapter.
+Review it when you are on top of the other ideas.
 ---

 Computer operating systems use **environment variables** to store information that is relevant to a variety of programs running on that computer.